chrisdone/website/hakyll/posts/reasoning-violently.md

 but tend to be used like violence.

-All downsides become mere setbacks, all potholes become user error or ignorance, alternatives are black holes of complexity!
+All downsides become mere setbacks, all potholes become user error or ignorance, alternative hammers are black holes of complexity!
 It's quite hard to reason with people who are doing this. _O ye, of little faith!_

 That's reasoning violently.